 WHO WE PARTNER WITH ACROSS CANADA

 We partner with local, regional, and national organizations that serve children, youth, and families involved in Canada’s child welfare system, or that are connected to this population in other ways, and that have innovative, evidence-based program outcomes.
 All partnerships must advance at least one of our intended impacts for the population groups we serve.

 To receive granted funds as a partner, an organization must be a qualified donee or connected with an organization that is a qualified donee that could act as a trustee.

-If you are interested in becoming a partner, please fill out the following request for partnership form.
-The request for partnership helps us to learn about organizations that serve child and youth involved with the child welfare system and explore potential partnership opportunities.
+If you are interested in becoming a partner, please fill out the following request for partnership form so that we can learn about your organization and the children and youth you serve and explore potential partnership opportunities.